Christ's College, Cambridge: Student life

-May Ball
+May ball

 Christ's, like most other Cambridge Colleges, also hosts a biennial May Ball in the time after undergraduate examinations which is by students commonly known as May Week.
 A separate society called "Christ's College May Ball Committee" is set up every two years to organise and direct this event.
 The 2010 May Ball, named "L'Esprit Nouveau", was held on 15 June 2010 and featured a 1920s Parisian theme, Two Door Cinema Club headlined the entertainment.
 The May Ball in June 2012 featured a Rio de Janeiro carnival theme.
 Other previous themes include Le Reve in 2002, Silhouette in 2004, Elysium in 2006 and 'The Jasmine Ball' in 2008.

-The May Ball on Tuesday 17 June 2014 was hailed as one of the best May Balls of the year, coming close to perfection.
+The May Ball on Tuesday 17 June 2014 was hailed as one of the best May Balls of the year.
 It was themed "The Emerald City".

-The May Ball on Tuesday 14 June 2016 was themed as Biophilia.
+The May Ball in 2016 was themed as Biophilia.
 In 2018 the theme was A Night's Tale.
 While the 2020 Ball was cancelled due to the COVID-19 Pandemic, the May Ball returned in 2022, themed as Mythos.
+The 2024 May Ball was themed after the William Shakespeare play, A Midsummer Night's Dream.

 Grace

 The College Grace is normally said before any dinner held in the Formal Hall of the College.
 Though the student body rises for the recitation of the Grace, Christ's is one of the only Colleges in Cambridge where the students do not rise when the Fellows enter and leave the Dining Hall.
 This is said to be the result of a historical conflict between the Students and Fellows at Christ's, who were on opposite sides during the English Civil War.
-The words of the Grace are as follows:
+The words of the Grace are: